 - Within seconds of placing their request, the US company receives confirmation of Person A’s identity

 GDPR compliance becomes mandatory for all companies interacting with EU citizens on May 25, 2018.
 At IDMERIT, we are being proactive in ensuring that we are compliant before the regulations go into place.
-We have done this by confirming that the personal data we use for verification has been obtained with consent and keep that data within its country of origin.
+We have done this by confirming that the personal data we use for verification has been obtained with the consent and keep that data within its country of origin.
 Furthermore, we determine if process requests are done for legitimate purposes, such as maintaining KYC and AML compliance.
-As GDPR goes into effect we will oversee how it affects industries across the world and refine our approach to compliance as needed.
+As we continue to learn the effects of GDPR we will oversee how it affects industries across the world and refine our approach to compliance as needed.